dgageot/dockercon16/README.md

 # Cadavres Exquis "Swarm edition"

+## Warm-up

+If you plan to attend this workshopp in a conference, as network availibility is often flaky, please check you have the following :
+* A laptop + cord
+* Install docker 1.11
+  * If you haven't before, register for the Docker for desktop beta at https://beta.docker.com
+  * Install with Toolbox for [windows](https://github.com/docker/toolbox/releases/download/v1.11.0/DockerToolbox-1.11.0.exe) or for [Mac](https://github.com/docker/toolbox/releases/download/v1.11.0/DockerToolbox-1.11.0.pkg)
+* Test your docker installation works fine
+  * `docker run hello-world` and check you see the welcome message
+  * `docker run -p 8080:8080 nginx` and open your browser to your machine on port 8080 and check you see nginx message.
+* Warm up your local docker install with the following images :
+  * `docker pull dockerdemos/lab-web`
+  * `docker pull dockerdemos/lab-words-dispatcher`
+  * `docker pull dockerdemos/lab-words-java`
+  * `docker pull mongo-express:0.30.43`
+  * `docker pull mongo:3.2.4`

+## 1 Look Ma' a microservice app on my local machine

 Our first version of the application is composed of four micro-services:

   - A `web` service that uses `nginx` running on port `80` to serve an HTML5/Js